Visa Application Process

 Except for emergencies, diplomatic visas, and visas for holders of diplomatic passports, appointments are processed through TT Services in Colombo.
 Visit the TTS website at http://www.ttsusvisas.lk/ to schedule an interview.

 TT Services (TTS) is only responsible for scheduling appointments.
 Interviews take place at the Embassy and applicants should bring their supporting documents to the Embassy; TT Services does not accept supporting documents.

 APPLY FOR YOUR VISA WELL IN ADVANCE OF YOUR TRIP AND DO NOT PURCHASE TICKETS UNTIL YOU HAVE YOUR VISA.

 Only diplomatic passport holders are exempt from application fees.
 The U.S. Embassy only accepts payment in the form of bank drafts.
-Visa fee payment drafts should be drawn on a Sri Lankan bank made out to "U.S. Embassy Colombo".
+Visa fee payment drafts in ruppees should be drawn on a Sri Lankan bank made out to "U.S. Embassy Colombo".
+Visa fee payments made in US Dollar bank drafts should be drawn on a bank in the United States (US Dollar bank drafts drawn on banks outside the United States will not be accepted).
 Write your name and passport number on the bank draft.
 Applicants will not be allowed in the Embassy without their bank draft.

 Fee information may be found here.

 Applicants should arrive at the time printed on their TT Services Confirmed Appointment receipt.
 Any applicant not arriving within 15 minutes of their interview time will have their appointment cancelled and must reapply for another appointment through TTS.